 Why is measuring EPS important?

-Conversely, if a company’s EPS has been going backward in recent years, that’s normally a red flag for a potential investment and would need to be justified by extraordinary circumstances, so you’d need to do further research to discover the reasons behind it.
+Conversely, if a company’s EPS has been going backwards in recent years, that’s normally a red flag.
+Sometimes, a falling EPS can be justified by extraordinary circumstances, so you’d need to do further research to discover the reasons behind it.

 Other uses of EPS

-EPS is also an important number, as many other common investing metrics include this number in the calculation of other useful ratios.
-We touched on the P/E ratio earlier, which measures a company’s share price relative to the company’s earnings per share.
+The P/E ratio measures a company’s share price relative to its earnings per share.
 This is a great metric for comparing different companies in the same industry or sector.